-Many novel architectures are proposed targeting challenge of efficient data-dependent irregular parallelism.
-The key characteristics of the architectures are: 1) abundant hardware parallelism consisting of millions of simple cores in contrast to the conventional complex out-of-order CPU cores with hierarchies of power-intensive caches, 2) nanosecond-level communication latency enabled by advanced interconnect techniques plus hardware support for fast messaging on low-diameter network in contrast to the software-based message solution on traditional long-latency interconnect, and 3) asynchronous DRAM accesses capable of generating high memory-level parallelism (MLP) and better utilizing the memory bandwidth in contrast to the synchronous load-store architecture with limited MLP.
+Despite the critique of existing software frameworks' coarse-grained parallelism being inefficient for irregular applications, they were developed for machines in which fine-grained parallelism management is expensive.
+To be specific, conventional parallel machines constraints software in the following aspects: 1) expensive remote communication due to long latency and low bandwidth network, 2) no support for global address space, and 3) hardware parallelism limited to CPU and simultaneous multi-threading level (i.e., up to thousands of parallel threads).
+Under the above machine characteristics and limitations, programs whose computation is partitioned based on data location and whose parallel computation operates solely on local data with coarse-grained messages for exchanging remote data are efficient.
+In other words, the performance challenge of scalable irregular applications originates from the hardware architecture design.
+Therefore, many novel architectures are proposed to unfold new opportunities for efficient data-dependent irregular parallelism.
+The key characteristics of the architectures are 1) abundant hardware parallelism consisting of millions of simple cores in contrast to the conventional complex out-of-order CPU cores with hierarchies of power-intensive caches, 2) nanosecond-level communication latency enabled by advanced interconnect techniques plus hardware support for fast messaging on low-diameter networks in contrast to the software-based message solution on traditional long-latency interconnect, 3) asynchronous DRAM accesses capable of generating high memory-level parallelism (MLP) and better utilizing the memory bandwidth in contrast to the synchronous load-store architecture with limited MLP, and 4) support of unified global address space eliminating the distinction of local-vs-remote data accesses and relief the programming effort.

-The UpDown architecture is one example of novel architectures targeting irregular applications.
+In the thesis, we focus on one example of novel fine-grained architecture called the Up-Down.
 Figure 2.2 presents a high-level view of the system design.
 An UpDown system consists of 16k nodes, each of which has 1 multi-core out-of-the-shelf CPU, 8 stacks of HBM memory, and 32 customized ASIC accelerators, called UpDown accelerator, as shown in figure 2.3.
 An UpDown accelerator consists of 64 MIMD cores, called lanes, and each lane has 64KB single-cycle-access software-managed scratchpad memory.
-A lane can sustain up to 128 concurrently active threads, each of which has independent hardware thread context

-(instruction pointer, general-purpose registers, etc.) Each lane has a FIFO event queue for incoming messages and an operand buffer for the message operands.
+A lane can sustain up to 128 concurrently active threads, each with independent hardware thread context (instruction pointer, general-purpose registers, etc.) Each lane has a FIFO event queue for incoming messages and an operand buffer for the message operands.
 The execution of a lane is scheduled based on the events in the queue.

-Figure 2.2: The UpDown System connected by the high performance system network.
+Figure 2.2: The UpDown System connected by the high-performance system network.